 In order to continue to get the most out of your product, David Cusick, chief strategy officer for the Durham-based home resource House Method, recommends that “for a large, free-standing outdoor patio heater, like the Hampton Bay 48000, be sure to invest in a cover as well.
 It’s a small cost that can significantly extend the longevity of your purchase.”

 It’s also possible to stay warm on the cheap.
 “If you’re looking for a personal heater, you can’t go wrong with the Stansport Portable Outdoor Propane Radiant Heater,” says Dean.
-It’s sold at Walmart, and is very affordable.
+It’s sold online at Walmart and other sites, and is very affordable.
 “This one is currently under $33, which is a fantastic price for personal comfort outdoors.”

 Best Patio Heaters: Electric Power